 Intellectual Property Rights: In 2003, the government adopted the Agreement on Trade-Related Aspects of Intellectual Property Rights (TRIPS) and provisions of the General Agreement on Tariffs and Trade (GATT).
 Portuguese legislation for the protection of intellectual property rights has been consistent with WTO rules and EU directives since 2004.

 Exchange Control: Portugal does not maintain any currency or capital account restrictions.
 It joined with nine other European countries to form the European Monetary Union in 1999.
 And followed in 2002, by introducing the euro as its official currency, replacing the Portuguese escudo.

 Corruption: Corruption plays a limited role in Portugal’s business culture.
+Transparency International’s 2020 Corruption Perceptions Index gives Portugal a score of 61 out of 100, ranking as the 33rd least-corrupt country in the index.
 Although U.S. firms occasionally encounter limited degrees of corruption in the course of doing business in Portugal, they do not cite corruption as an obstacle to foreign direct investment.